 - Pain in your jaw, ear or neck

-- Pain tends to get worse when you lie down
+- Pain that gets worse when you lie down

-In severe cases you can have swelling that affects your vision or breathing.
+In severe cases, swelling may affect your vision or breathing.
 These symptoms are extreme and severe.
-If you experience these you should go to the emergency room right away.
+If you experience these, you should go to the emergency room right away.

 Millions of bacteria live in our mouth at any given time.
-Some bacteria is good while others can cause damage and destruction of the teeth and surrounding bone.
-In order for this bacteria to get inside the tooth it has to break through the enamel of the tooth.
-The bacteria does this by consuming sugar (from your diet) and creating a byproduct of acid.
-Acid, overtime, breaks down the enamel of a tooth and allows for the entry of bacteria.
-Once the bacteria has entered through the enamel it reaches the soft inner dentin.
-This portion is much softer and breaks down 8 times faster than the enamel.
-The most inner portion of the tooth is the nerve.
+Some bacteria is beneficial, while others can cause damage and destruction to teeth and surrounding bone.
+For this bacteria to get inside the tooth, it has to break through the enamel.
+The bacteria does this by consuming sugar (from your diet) and producing acid.
+Acid, over time, breaks down the tooth enamel and allows the bacteria to enter.
+Once the bacteria enters through the enamel, it reaches the soft inner dentin.
+This portion is much softer and breaks down eight times faster than the enamel.
+The innermost portion of the tooth is the nerve.
 As the bacteria starts to approach the nerve, it becomes inflamed in an attempt to fight off the bacteria.

-Typically when a tooth becomes inflamed the vessels swell.
-Since the tooth nerve is a confined space, as it swells from inflammation it can be an extremely painful situation.
-Eventually the nerve will die and this extreme pain will subside.
-Even though the tooth might feel better it is still filled with bacteria on the inside.
-It continues to grow until it has no where else to go except for out the bottom of the tooth.
-As it pumps out the bottom it creates an infection called a periapical abscess.
-This can continue to grow around the teeth and into the adjacent spaces like inside the mouth, the sinuses and fascial spaces (the spaces between muscles, glands and organs).
-When the abscess grows in fascial spaces it can cause dangerous infections that can spread through the body, and even effect your breathing.
+Typically, when a tooth becomes inflamed, the vessels swell.
+Since the nerve is in a confined space, as it swells from inflammation, it can be extremely painful.
+Eventually, the nerve will die, and this extreme pain will subside.
+Even though the tooth might feel better, it is still filled with bacteria.
+The bacteria continues to multiply until it has nowhere else to go except for out the bottom of the tooth.
+As it pumps out the bottom, it creates an infection called a periapical abscess.
+The abscess can continue to grow around the teeth and into the adjacent spaces like inside the mouth, the sinuses and fascial spaces (the spaces between muscles, glands and organs).
+When the abscess grows in fascial spaces, it can cause dangerous infections that can spread through the body and even affect your breathing.

 Other causes of periapical abscesses:

-- Trauma can cause a tooth to die similar to decay.
-This is more common on front teeth.
-This process can be immediate or it can take years to form an abscess.
-Typically you can tell it abscessing if it hurts to tap or bite on the tooth.
+- Trauma can cause a tooth to die.
+This is more common with front teeth.
+This process can be immediate, or it can take years to form an abscess.
+Typically, you can tell if it is abscessing if it hurts to tap or bite on the tooth.

 - A cracked tooth can also kill the nerve and start the process of abscess formation.

-Abscess can form by bacteria getting stuck around the gums.
-There are several types of abscesses that form around the teeth.
+Bacteria can get stuck around the gums and form an abscess.
+Several types of abscesses can form around the teeth.

-Gingival Abscess occurs when a foreign body gets stuck in gums or between the teeth.
+A gingival abscess occurs when a foreign body gets stuck in the gum or between the teeth.

-Pericoronal Abscess typically occurs around wisdom teeth when they don’t erupt correctly.
-If the tooth is impacted or partially erupted this is much more likely to occur.
+A pericoronal abscess typically occurs around a wisdom tooth when it doesn’t erupt correctly.
+If the tooth is impacted or partially erupted, an abscess is much more likely to occur.

-When a tooth abscesses it forms a pocket or bubble of infections (pus) due to bacterial infection.
+When a tooth abscesses, it forms a pocket or bubble of infection (pus) due to bacterial infection.
 It can be extremely painful.
-Without treatment they can grow and move into other parts of the body.
-In some cases it can progress into a life-threatening issue.
+Without treatment, the infection can grow and move into other parts of the body.
+In some cases, it can progress into a life-threatening issue.

 Treating an abscessed tooth depends upon the cause.
-This can be diagnosed utilzing x-rays, CT Scans and by doing an intraoral exam.
-Once diagnosed it can be properly treated.
-Typically it is treated by removing the source of infection.
+This can be diagnosed with x-rays, CT Scans and by doing an intraoral exam.
+Once diagnosed, it can be properly treated.
+Typically, it is treated by removing the source of infection.

-A periapical abscess due to decay, trauma or cracks can typically be treated either by removing the inside of the tooth (root canal) or removing the tooth all together.
+A periapical abscess caused by decay or trauma can be treated either by removing the inside of the tooth (root canal) or by extraction.

-With an extraction we are removing the tooth that is infected.
-This will eliminate the cause as well however it is always better to save a tooth whenever possible.
-If there isn't sufficient tooth structure remaining to do a root canal an extraction is recommended.
-However going without a tooth long term can cause other problems.
+With an extraction, we are removing the tooth that is infected.
+This will eliminate the cause as well; however, it is always better to save a tooth when possible.
+If there isn't sufficient tooth structure remaining to do a root canal, an extraction is necessary.
+However, going without a tooth long-term can cause other problems.
 An implant is recommended to restore form and function and prevent teeth from shifting.

-A gingival abscess is due to food impacted between the gums.
-Usually the treatment consists of cleaning out the impacted foreigh body.
+- A gingival abscess is caused by food stuck between the gums.
+Usually, the treatment consists of cleaning out the foreign body.
 We will disinfect the pockets with an antibiotic rinse as well.
-Sometimes a gingival abscess can get large and will need to be drained.
+Sometimes a gingival abscess will need to be drained.

-Pericoronitis is cause by an impacted wisdom tooth.
+- An impacted wisdom tooth causes pericoronitis.
 The treatment for this type of abscess consists of removing the wisdom tooth.

-Even if an abscess has ruptured it is still important to have it treated.
+Even if an abscess has ruptured, it is still essential to have it treated.
 The source of the infection must be removed.
-If left untreated for a significant period of time there is a risk that the infection can spread to other parts of your head, neck or brain.
-In rare cases it can lead to life threatening complications like sepsis.
-If you have a high fever, difficulty breathing or swelling near your eye you should go to the emergency room prior to seeing us.
-These are signs of a serious, life threatening infection
+If left untreated for a significant time, there is a risk that the infection can spread to other parts of your head, neck or brain.
+In rare cases, it can lead to life-threatening complications like sepsis.
+If you have a high fever, difficulty breathing or swelling near your eye, you should go to the emergency room before seeing us.
+These are signs of a severe, life-threatening infection.